abhi0395/desi-dr1-civ/README.md

 Citation
 --------

-The catalog construction and data details can be found in **[Anand et al. 2025](https://ui.adsabs.harvard.edu/abs/2025arXiv250420299A/abstract)**.
+The catalog construction and data details can be found in [Anand et al. 2025](https://ui.adsabs.harvard.edu/abs/2025arXiv250420299A/abstract).
 Please cite the paper if you use this catalog in your research.
 The BibTeX entry for the paper can be found [here](https://ui.adsabs.harvard.edu/abs/2025arXiv250420299A/exportcitation).

+The **codebase** used to build this catalog can be found here: [qsoabsfind](https://github.com/abhi0395/qsoabsfind).

+If you use this catalog, please also cite the codebase via Zenodo: [zenodo.org/records/15685771](https://zenodo.org/records/15685771).

 DESI DR1 Data Availability
 --------------------------

 DESI DR1 is publicly available at: [https://data.desi.lbl.gov/doc/releases/dr1/](https://data.desi.lbl.gov/doc/releases/dr1/)

+This catalog is also officially part of the **Value-Added Catalogs (VACs)** of the **DESI DR1** database and can be downloaded from: [DESI DR1 VACs](https://data.desi.lbl.gov/doc/releases/dr1/#value-added-catalogs).

 Suggestions or Questions
 --------------------------